AlirezaHossaini79/Hospital-Management/README.md

 the project includes following concepts in c++:

  object oriented programming

- \ninheritance
+ inheritance

- \nencapsulation
+ encapsulation

- \nexception handling
+ exception handling

- \ndynamic arrays
+ dynamic arrays

- \nwork with text files
+ work with text files

- \nheader files
+ eader files

  you can see class diagram to check the main structure of program.